-To create successful email campaigns, you need to continuously optimise your email marketing, including your strategy, templates, content and deliverability.
-To find aspects that need improvement or more vigorous testing you should get to know your audience better.
+To create successful email campaigns, you need to continuously optimize your email marketing, including your strategy, templates, content, and deliverability.
+To find aspects that need improvement or more vigorous testing, you should get to know your audience better.
 But how can you find out what your subscribers want?
 Here’s where your email metrics come in – the results that you see after each campaign will show you what your readers liked or disliked.
-Therefore, to get a 360-degree view, it is imperative that you analyse both, positive email engagement metrics as well as negative ones.
+Therefore, to get a 360-degree view, it is imperative that you analyze both positive email engagement metrics as well as negative ones.
 So, let’s quickly have a look at the primary email metrics that reveal your readers’ reactions.

 POSITIVE EMAIL ENGAGEMENT: OPENS AND OPEN RATE